 In this topic, we review:

-•the Motor Power you need to drive a cam mechanical system.
+•the Motor Power you need to drive a cam system.

-One important aspect of input-torque (see here) is the existence of: •a period of negative torque •a rapid change from positive to negative torque, particularly for some cam-laws (motion-laws).
-This has a great influence on the design needs of the input-transmission.
-If the input-transmission is excessively elastic and/or it has a significant amount of backlash, an Overrun effect takes place.
-What is overrun, and how does it happen? •During the positive torque phase, the payload lags the cam-shaft - the elasticity of the transmission winds-up and its backlash is taken up. •As the torque reduces, unwinding occurs until the torque is zero.
-Then the system goes free while the backlash is taken up the 'other way'. •The transmission winds-down in the opposite direction, the payload system overruns its drive.
-The output from the Follower leads the input to the cam. •When the payload is no longer driven by the motor, or even the payload starts to drive the motor, the speed of the motor can rapidly increase.
-This increase in the speed of the motor is called OVERRUN.
+One important aspect of input-torque (see here) is: •a period of negative torque, where the Load drives the Motor •a rapid change from positive to negative torque, particularly for some cam-laws (motion-laws).
+These have an influence on the design of the input-transmission.
+If the input-transmission is excessively elastic and/or it has a significant amount of backlash, an over-run effect takes place.
+What is over-run? •During the positive torque phase, the payload resists the cam and the cam-shaft winds-up (it twists) - the elasticity of the input- transmission winds-up and its backlash is taken up. •As the torque reduces, the cam-shaft unwinds, until the torque is zero.
+Then the system goes free while the backlash is moves across the “other-way”. •The transmission winds-down in the opposite direction, the payload system over-runs its drive.
+The output from the Follower leads the input to the cam-shaft •When the payload is no longer driven by the motor, or even the payload starts to drive the motor, the speed of the motor can rapidly increase.
+This increase in the speed of the motor is called OVER-RUN.
 The amount the speed increases can be considerable, even in well designed machines. •If the overrun happens very quickly, there is also a significant cam-shaft acceleration.
 The importance of the cam-shaft acceleration cannot be overstated.
-Actual Output Acceleration:

 Equating these two expressions gives: